In profile: Queen Consort Camilla

 Camilla and Charles were married on 9 April 2005 at a civil wedding at Windsor Guildhall, followed by a Service of Blessing at St George's Chapel in Windsor Castle.
 At the reception, Queen Elizabeth II offered a toast to the newlyweds in which she said: “They have come through and I’m very proud and wish them well.
 My son is home and dry with the woman he loves.”

-Camilla is legally the Princess of Wales, but because the late Diana, Princess of Wales was primarily known by that name, Camilla has instead gone by her secondary title, Duchess of Cornwall.
+Following their marriage, Camilla legally became the Princess of Wales, but because the late Diana, Princess of Wales was primarily known by that name, Camilla instead went by her secondary title, Duchess of Cornwall.

 “The Lord Chancellor in 2005 defended the validity of the Prince’s civil marriage, as did the Registrar General.
 But if Camilla became Queen, it might provoke further legal challenges.